bfinl/BCI_Data_Paper/README.md

 # BCI_Data_Paper
 Code For: Continuous Sensorimotor Rhythm Based Brain Computer Interface Learning in a Large Population

-This code was used in the data descriptor paper: Stieger and He : Continuous Sensorimotor Rhythm Based Brain Computer Interface Learning in a Large Population, 2020
+This code was used in the data descriptor paper: "Stieger and He : Continuous Sensorimotor Rhythm Based Brain Computer Interface Learning in a Large Population, 2020".
 Requred functions and packages:

    1. FieldTrip-20190419 : https://www.fieldtriptoolbox.org/download/